COVID-19 Updates

 • geographic preferences (by region and by urban or rural setting)

-• information about most meaningful experiences and other impactful life events, if applicable
+• information about most meaningful work, volunteer, or research experiences and other impactful life events, if applicable

 • program signals